se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 Text boxes are commonly used in forms in websites to ask the user for input.
 For example, blog websites may provide a text box for visitors of the blog to enter comments.

 However, are commenters limited to just typing in plain text?
-Some website do not check the input, thus commenters are able to use formatting HTML tags, such as `<b>` for bolding and `<i>` for italicizing.
+Some websites do not check the input, thus commenters are able to use formatting HTML tags, such as `<b>` for bolding and `<i>` for italicizing.